turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 ### 2. Know What Your Idea Is

+We have established that we want to start writing before beginning our research, but to start writing, we need to have an idea.
+Simon's second suggestion addresses what such an idea should look like.

 A paper is not a way to get "research point" but rather is a mechanism for conveying an idea.

 An effective paper is like a mind-virus - it takes over the mental space of the people who read it.

-Papers are far more durable than programs.
-They convey ideas.
-Think Mozart - we still use his ideas in concert halls today!

-Fallacy: thinking that your idea is insigificant or not worth sharing.
-Even if your idea is "weedy" and insigificant, write it anyway.
-Not much is loss if this turns out to be true, and if you are wrong, you have an important idea on your hands!
+Simon cites Mozart as an example of an author whose ideas have proven successful and durable - we still read his work to this day in concert halls all over the world!

+Simon also touches on dealing with doubts regarding the significance of our idea. **even seemingly-inconsequential ideas are worth sharing**.
+After all, what are the tradeoffs here?
+If you are correct and your idea is unimportant, few people will read the paper, so the embarrassment blast radius will be small.
+However, if you are wrong, then the entire community benefits from your having taken this chance.
+Simon expresses this idea beautifully with the following quote:

-"People don't have good ideas, rather we discover that they are good ideas after the fact."
+> "People don't have good ideas, rather we discover that they are good ideas after the fact."

-The paper needs one, clear, sharp idea.
-If you have many ideas, write many papers.

 ### 3. Tell A Story